GetHypercube/aidetector-backend/README.md

 `python .\gandetector.py --image_path example_images\gan\real\real_biggan.png`

-If you want to see memory usage, you can use the —debug flag:
+If you want to see memory usage, you can use the `—debug` flag.

-`python .\dmdetector.py --image_path midjourney.jpg --debug`